wrv/libwebp/benchmarking_code/README.md

 required on an Ubuntu 22.04 VM.

+The analysis script `benchmarking_code/stat_analysis.py` requires numpy and matplotlib.
+These can be installed with  `pip install numpy matplotlib`.

 ### Building libwebp variants

 In `build.sh` found in the top-most directory, change the following environment variables: